 Similar to Municipal Utilities, Co-op's operate as not-for- profit entities and must have sufficient capital to support their operations, maintain infrastructure, and invest in new initiatives.
 Any net earnings are typically returned to the customers, who are also owners and members of the Co-op.
-As member owners, customers have the potential to be key drivers of change for the utility.
-Each member votes annually for members on its Board of Directors who have oversight and set policy for the utility.
-This ownership structure is less flexible compared to the other structures, as it is typically formed to provide specific services and must rely on the underlying utility for services not responsible of the Co-op.
+As member owners, customers have the potential to be key drivers of change for the

-5.5.3 Factors that Could Challenge the Formation of a Cooperative
+5.5.3 Factors that could Challenge the Formation of a Cooperative

-Lack of access to capital, need for shortterm affordability, and staffing expertise are often challenges for newly formed Co-op's.
+Lack of access to capital, need for short-term affordability, and staffing expertise are often challenges for newly formed Co-op's.
 Co-op's could also be dependent on other utilities depending on the Co-op's desire to be a vertically integrated utility or specific to either generation, transmission, and/or distribution services and assets.
-Depending on the desire and policy of the utility, Coop's could be restricted in their ability to secure local low-cost renewable energy, if contracts are secured with an outside utility for generation or transmission services.
+Depending on the desire and policy of the utility, Co-op's could be restricted in their ability to secure local low-cost renewable energy, if contracts are secured with an outside utility for generation or transmission services.